dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 ### Static .NET method call

 To invoke a static .NET method from JavaScript, use the `DotNet.invokeMethod` or `DotNet.invokeMethodAsync` functions.
 Pass in the identifier of the static method you wish to call, the name of the assembly containing the function, and any arguments.
 The asynchronous version is preferred to support server-side scenarios.
-To be invokable from JavaScript, the .NET method must be public, static, and decorated with `[JSInvokable]`.
+To invoke a .NET method from JavaScript, the .NET method must be public, static, and have the the `[JSInvokable]` attribute.
 By default, the method identifier is the method name, but you can specify a different identifier using the `JSInvokableAttribute` constructor.
 Calling open generic methods isn't currently supported.

 The sample app includes a C# method to return an array of `int`s.
-The method is decorated with the `JSInvokable` attribute.
+The `JSInvokable` attribute is applied to the method.

 *Pages/JsInterop.razor*: